bibhistctxt/bibhistctxt.github.io/_posts/2022-01-03-tel-dan-stele-part-01-beyond-apologetics.md

 The area just north of where the first piece of the stele was found was a whole load of debris.
 As it was being excavated they found what eventually turned out to be a “High Place”.
 2 meters south of it, lying in the debris 80cm above the current ground level, the second piece of the stele was found by Area Supervisor Malka Hershkovitz.
 They called this new piece “B1”.[^27]

+{% include figure image_path="/assets/images/beyond-apologetics-tel-dan-stele/find_sites_a_b1_b2.jpg" caption="The find sites of Fragments A, B1, and B2" %}

 Then, in the same excavation season, Gila Gook –who’d found the first piece of the stele– was excavating the pavement behind the “High Place”.
 As she stuck a measuring rod into the base of the wall she spotted a 3rd piece of the stele, which they called “B2”.[^28]

+{% include figure image_path="/assets/images/beyond-apologetics-tel-dan-stele/fragments_a_b1_b2.jpg" caption="Fragments A, B1, and B2 of the Tel Dan Stele" %}

 And, to this day, that’s as much of the stele has been found.